 Alex is a native of Ann Arbor, Michigan, where he led his own Crescent City Quartet in addition to playing folk music, and with Blues and Klezmer groups.
 He also played with the James Dapogny Quartet and the Cakewalkin’ Jass Band before moving to New Orleans.
 In the Crescent City he works frequently with Tim Laughlin, Duke Heitger, the Riverside Jazz Collective, and the Messy Cookers Jazz Band, to name a few.
 Alex is an outstanding interpreter of vintage Jazz guitar stylists like Johnny St. Cyr and Kid Ory’s longtime sideman Bud Scott.

 Joshua Gouzy - upright bass

-Josh grew up in New Orleans and absorbed the traditions of the city’s great bassists: Pops Foster, Wellman Braud, Steve Brown, Al Morgan — and Ed “Montudie” Garland, the linchpin of Kid Ory’s rhythm sections of the ‘40s and ‘50s.
-Joshua holds music degrees from Loyola University of New Orleans as well as the University of New Orleans.
-He is the proprietor of Magnolia Entertainment and also plays with a wide variety of bands including the Jumbo Shrimp Jazz Band, Russell Welch Hot Quintet, Aurora Nealand, the World’s Finest Apples, The Fritzels All-Star Jazz Band, and his own band, the Catahoulas.
+A multi-generational New Orleans musician, Joshua absorbed the traditions of the city’s great bassists: Pops Foster, Wellman Braud, Steve Brown, Al Morgan - and Ed “Montudie” Garland, the linchpin of Kid Ory’s rhythm sections of the ‘40s and ‘50s.
+Josh holds music degrees from Loyola University of New Orleans as well as the University of New Orleans.
+He is the proprietor of Magnolia Entertainment and a member of nine New Orleans bands including the Jumbo Shrimp Jazz Band, Russell Welch Hot Quintet, Aurora Nealand, The Fritzel’s All-Stars, and his own band, the Catahoulas.
 Joshua also performed with and managed the New Orleans Jazz Vipers for over seven years.